Azure/azure-sdk-for-net/sdk/compute/Azure.ResourceManager.Compute/samples/Sample1_ManagingDisks.md

 // first we need to get the resource group string rgName = "myRgName";
 ResourceGroup resourceGroup = await subscription.GetResourceGroups().GetAsync(rgName);
-// Now we get the virtual machine container from the resource group DiskContainer diskContainer = resourceGroup.GetDisks();
+// Now we get the disk collection from the resource group DiskCollection diskCollection = resourceGroup.GetDisks();
-// With ListAsync(), we can get a list of the virtual machines in the container AsyncPageable<Disk> response = diskContainer.GetAllAsync();
+// With ListAsync(), we can get a list of the disks AsyncPageable<Disk> response = diskCollection.GetAllAsync();
 await foreach (Disk disk in response)
 {
     Console.WriteLine(disk.Data.Name);